AdrianPop/plans/readme.md

 * **Extending or Upgrading won't charge your users**, only the subscribing methods will do this automatically for you, if you told the package so.
 You want to charge your users from the moment their subscription starts, so you have to parse through all subscribers and check if their subscription expired and renew it automatically in a cronned command, for example.
 * **You have to pass a Stripe token**.
-By default, when an user subscribes for the first time and it uses a Stripe Token, a Stripe Customer is created both in Stripe & local database table `stripe_customers`.
-Next time you want to charge the user, you may not pass again the token since the package will retrieve it from the table.
+You need to pass a Stripe token each time you want to make the payment.
+This package helps you keep track of your customers by having a local table for Stripe Customers.
 * **Events are triggered for successful or failed payments**.
 No webhooks to set up.
 Events are driven for Stripe Charge, either it's a failure or a success.

 # Subscribing with Stripe Charge